Skip to main content

 We deal with complaints about connection such as:

-• a provider didn’t tell a consumer about how to prepare their property for a service connection
+• a provider didn’t tell an owner or occupier about a newly built or renovated home not being ready for a service connection

 • a provider installed infrastructure in an inconvenient or dangerous way

-• a provider and consumer disagree about who is responsible for looking after cables or equipment on a property.
+• a provider and owner or occupier disagree about who is responsible for looking after cables or equipment on a property.

 Good industry practice and the law